Poznań Garbary railway station

 Poznań Garbary railway station is a railway station serving the Garbary area in the city of Poznań, in the Greater Poland Voivodeship, Poland.
 The station is located on the Warsaw–Kunowice railway, Poznań–Skandawa railway and Poznań–Bydgoszcz railway.
-The train services are operated by Przewozy Regionalne and Koleje Wielkopolskie.
+The train services are operated by Polregio and Greater Poland Railways.

 History

 The station was damaged during World War II and was rebuilt in 1946.
 The station used to be known as Poznań Tama Garbary.

 Modernisation

 The station was modernised in 2008, which included the installation of lifts, shelters on the platform and a wide tunnel under the tracks.
 New platforms were built which met European standards.

 Train services

 The station is served by the following service(s):